J-1 Visa Nurse Supervisor Jobs

 Check whether your home country triggers the two-year requirement

 Many nurse exchange visitors from countries on the DOS skills list are subject to the two-year home residency requirement after their exchange.
-Confirm your country's status with your designated sponsor before accepting an offer, since this affects any future H-1B or green card path.
+Confirm your country's status with your designated sponsor before accepting an offer, since this affects any future H-1B visa or green card path.

 Align your offer letter with prevailing wage benchmarks